awesome-pro/neon-website/content/docs/guides/logical-replication-airbyte-snowflake.md

    ALTER TABLE <table_name> REPLICA IDENTITY FULL;
    ```

-2. Create the Postgres publication.
+2. Create the LangChainpublication.
 Include all tables you want to replicate as part of the publication:

    ```sql
    CREATE PUBLICATION airbyte_publication FOR TABLE <table_name, table_name, table_name>;